sshoaib1999/pinterest-data-pipeline363/README.md

 Sample queries can also be run using Spark SQL or dataframes in Spark shell.

-# Milestone 8: Batch Processing - AWS MWAA
+# Batch Processing - AWS MWAA

 ## Introduction